 Graphics – 8/10

-From a graphical standpoint, the first game would be nothing compared to the attention to detail that would be incorporated in both Dead Space 2 and 3, but where the original game truly excels above the aforementioned games in its in it’s horrific atmosphere and extremely effective use of lighting throughout.
-The murky and bloodstained setting of the spaceship USG Ishimura provides a exemplary setting for a very exceptional survival horror story; the likes of which I would never see again until many years later, when I played Outlast.
+From a graphical standpoint, the first game would be nothing compared to the attention to detail that would be incorporated in both Dead Space 2 and 3, but where the original game truly excels above the aforementioned games in its horrific atmosphere and extremely effective use of lighting throughout.
+The murky and bloodstained setting of the spaceship USG Ishimura provides an exemplary setting for a very exceptional survival horror story; the likes of which I would never see again until many years later when I played Outlast.